rizac/sod/README.md

 # Evaluation results:

-Evaluate means: iterate over a set of user defined hyperparameters (HP) to create classifier(s), optionally run CV, optionally evaluate the classifier(s) against a provided test set.
+Evaluate means: iterate over a set of user defined hyperparameters (HP) to create classifier(s) and evaluate them against a provided test set producing a so-called Prediction dataframe saved in HDF format.
+Already existing classifiers will not be created, already existing predictions will not be overwritten.

 You first need to configure your run by implementing a config file (in sod/evaluations/configs) whose name by convention starts with "eval." followed by any useful information, e.g. ususally